cal-itp/data-infra/warehouse/models/docs/_docs_littlepay.md

 Identifies the funding source (for example, card) that a micropayment will be charged to.
 This is always the card that was tapped.
 A registered customer can have multiple funding sources linked to it.
 {% enddocs %}

+{% docs lp_adjustment_id %}
+Uniquely identifies the adjustment.
+Adjustments are things like fare caps that adjust the amount of a micropayment.
+Individual adjustments apply a specific product to an individual micropayment.
+{% enddocs %}

+{% docs lp_product_id %}
+Uniquely identifies a product.
+Products can adjust the amount of a fare micropayment.
+For example, a 10 day fare cap could be a product.
+{% enddocs %}

 -------------------------------- AGGREGATIONS/SUMMARIES --------------------------------